Follow on instablog Page for updates.

 The contents of this site evolves with the artist.

-I am Tyler A. Chase (also known as) MARIELLE.
+MARIELLE...
 MARIELLE is my great grandmothers name, given to me as a middle name.
 I have done photography under that trademark since I picked up a camera.
 It is my link to my family, appreciation to those before me.
+I am also known as filmmaker, Tyler A. Chase.

 I was born to a family of musicians and artists and so I was encouraged as a child visual artist.
 I worked in oils and charcoal and participated in exhibitions where I sold my work.
 I graduated with a BFA, cum laude from Concordia University and later graduated from the NYU Filmmaking Program where I was introduced to Cinematography with 16mm format.

-While at NYU I began photography with an old (1972) Nikon 35mm film camera and kit that a photographer friend gave me and after some time went on to digital.
-I now enjoy working with a Nikon D-90.
-I am director of photography on indie movies currently in post production, and I am listed on IMDB for the still photography I did in documentary films as well as for movie posters.
+While at NYU I began photography with a vintage (1972) Nikon 35mm film camera and kit that a photographer friend gave me and after some time went on to digital.
+I now enjoy working with a Nikon D-7500.
+I am director of photography on completed indie movies and many currently in post production.
+I am credited on IMDB for the still photography I did in films as well as for movie posters.
 Some of my work has been exhibited at the National Arts Club online exhibition.
-Two of my works, Where She Was and Where She Was 2, were recently accepted and exhibited at the ArtSplash exhibition, resulting in a sale to a private collector.
+Two of my works, Where She Was and Where She Was 2, were exhibited at the ArtSplash exhibition, resulting in a sale to a private collector.
 My photographs have been published in media like DNAinfo.com and others.
 I have a wide range of skills from art photography to nature to portraiture and I have worked with musicians, sculptors and interesting people who want to make a statement.
 I breathe photography and am seldom without my camera.
-I am currently working on a few series, one being a multimedia piece where I will be integrating my photography with footage I shot regarding a recent death experience.
+I am currently working on a few series, one being a multimedia piece where I will be integrating my photography with footage I shot regarding the death of my sister.

 Photography to me is how I evolve.
 It’s like prayer.
 I experiment with communication and energy because I believe that the camera is only a tool to transcribe the relationship with the moments I experience.
 Inevitably I am sharing the moment with the subject of my focus and therefore there is mutual participation, a communion of energy.
 The power of images is immense.
 Even in the ugliest of moments there is beauty.